briansegs/learn-react/advanced-react/README.md

 - I need a way to write code that says, “Even though I am located in between JSX tags, treat me like ordinary JavaScript and not like JSX.”

-- I can do this by wrapping your code in curly braces.
+- I can do this by wrapping my code in curly braces.

 ## Variables in JSX

 [Variables in JSX](https://github.com/briansegs/learn-react/tree/main/advanced-react/variables-in-jsx)

-- When I inject JavaScript into JSX, that JavaScript is part of the same environment as the rest of the JavaScript in your file.
+- When I inject JavaScript into JSX, that JavaScript is part of the same environment as the rest of the JavaScript in my file.

 - That means that I can access variables while inside of a JSX expression, even if those variables were declared on the outside.